Christian Wedding Traditions: When Sacred Vows Meet Your Pinterest Dreams

 When 189 Questions Reveal More Than Five Years of Dating

-The FOCCUS inventory remains the gold standard of Christian pre-marital assessment, used by over 2.5 million couples worldwide.
-Created by Catholic psychologists but adapted across denominations, this comprehensive evaluation covers areas many couples never think to discuss:
+The FOCCUS inventory remains the gold standard of Christian pre-marital assessment, used by millions of couples worldwide.
+Created by Catholic psychologists but adapted across denominations including Lutheran, Methodist, and Baptist churches, this comprehensive evaluation covers areas many couples never think to discuss:

 Financial Philosophy: Do you budget together or separately?
 Who makes major purchase decisions?
 How do you handle debt?